serhii-babich/html-accordion-tabs/README.md

 Yep, this is yet another “article” about how amazing pure CSS is and how you can do something cool without a line of JavaScript.
 Why am I bothering to write it?

-Because I am still fascinated how amazing pure CSS is and how you can do something cool without a line of JavaScript.
+Because I am still fascinated by how amazing pure CSS is and how you can do something cool without a line of JavaScript.

 ## HTML structure